 Cooper Union faculty and students take advantage of our location in New York City pursuing research projects in experimental acoustics, noise monitoring and control.
-Students take sound data from our HVAC equipment and evaluate the room acoustics of spaces in our state-of-the-art 41 Cooper Square academic building and in the Great Hall of our landmarked Foundation Building.
-Students have access to our state-of-the-art data acquisition equipment and the anechoic chamber in our Vibration and Acoustics Laboratory.
+Students take sound data from our HVAC equipment and evaluate the room acoustics of spaces in our state-of-the-art 41 Cooper Square academic building, in the Great Hall of our landmarked Foundation Building, and in our community.
+Students have access to industry standard data acquisition equipment and the anechoic chamber in our Vibration and Acoustics Laboratory.
 We are developing protocols and evaluating low-cost microphones and sound measurement systems for use in various applications including speech language pathology, urban noise monitoring and architectural acoustics.

 Sounds of New York City, Urban Acoustic Monitoring and Deciphering the Code

 New York City’s sound environment can be perceived as vibrant and energetic or loud and disturbing.
 Citizen complaints registered with the NYC 311 information/complaints line establishes noise as a major quality-of-life issue; although not all noise issues are reported.
 Cooper Union students are gaining a deeper understanding of the urban sound environment, the NYC Noise Code, and how noise complaints are addressed and mitigated.
 Students have taken sound level measurements in a number of East Village apartments and compared these measurements to the noise code.

 Cooper Union is also collaborating with the NYU Center for Urban Science + Progress on the Sounds of New York City (SONYC) project to evaluate the frequency response of low-cost, acoustic sensing devices for monitoring the urban sound environment of New York City.
 To learn more, below is a link to a Sounds of New York City video submitted to the 2015 NYC BigApps Competition: